 The MCAT is a standardized test required for admission by all medical schools.
 The computer-based test is offered several times per year between January and September at testing centers throughout the United States.
 The MCAT is sponsored by the American Association of Medical Colleges (AAMC).
 The AAMC's MCAT web site provides comprehensive information about the content of the test, study materials, and registration information.

 In April 2011 the AAMC released MR5: 5th Comprehensive Review of the Medical College Admission Test (MCAT), which is a draft report of recommendations for changes in content coverage and format of the MCAT.
 The changes to the MCAT will be implemented in 2015.
-Students can learn more about the 2015 MCAT and find links to official AAMC information on the MCAT page within this web site.
+Students can learn more about the 2015 MCAT at the official AAMC MCAT2015 information page or on the MCAT page within this web site.
 The prehealth advisor will continue to provide new information about the changes to the MCAT as it becomes available.

 Every October the Office of Health Professions Advising holds an MCAT information session at which we review the format of the test and discuss various study methods.
 Usually junior and senior premedical students attend the information session, but all students are welcome.
 Premedical students typically take the MCAT in the late spring or early summer of the year that they are applying to medical school.